-Cycling is a very enjoyable, therapeutic and competitive sport, however the movements on the bike (pedalling) are very repetitive causing them to have a toll on the health of your joints and muscles.
+Cycling is a very enjoyable, therapeutic and competitive sport, however, the movements on the bike (pedaling) are very repetitive causing them to have a toll on the health of your joints and muscles.
 If you take your cycling seriously and train regularly then it is very important that you look after and maintain your body as best possible.

 Bumps to the head from falling off your bike can cause compression in the cervical spine (neck) which can lead to neck pain, shoulder pain and weakness in the arms.
 We recommend that a good quality helmet should be worn at all times when on your bike – even if it’s just a short journey as this can help to avoid more serious injuries.

 When falling off your bike the shoulders can often take a large amount of the impact.
 This can cause compression of the joints, dislocations, fractures, sprains and local bruising.